jorgebucaran/hyperapp/docs/getting-started.md

 ## Build Pipeline

-A build pipeline can be as complex as you want it to be, but it typically consists of a package manager, a compiler and a bundler.
+A build pipeline typically consists of a package manager, a compiler and a bundler.

-Using a build pipeline we can transform Hyperx/JSX markup into [h(tag, data, children)](/docs/api.md#h) function calls before runtime.
+Using a build pipeline we can transform Hyperx/JSX markup into [h()](/docs/api.md#h) calls before runtime.
 This is much faster than sending a parser down the wire and compiling the view in the browser.

 Hyperx/JSX in: